Friday, October 21st, 2022

 The wearing of a face mask on public transport continues to be obligatory, despite the fact that the rules have been relaxed elsewhere.
 The consumption of food or drink on public transport is not allowed.
 Face masks should also be worn inside taxis and transfer vehicles.
 They are not needed inside car hire vehicles.

 Smoking in public areas is only allowed if it is possible to keep a minimum distance of 2 metres from other people around you.
 Therefore, it is not permitted to smoke on bar- or restaurant terraces, and smokers cannot stand together in a group.
 If you do smoke in a public area, you need to stay in one spot – smoking while walking is not allowed.

 Please familiarise yourself with the current entry regulations for your travel destination several days prior to departure.
-If a negative Covid test result is required, you will need to arrange an appointment at the testing facility at Palma Airport or at one of the private health clinics located on the island.
-For more information on Covid-testing at Palma Airport, please see here.
+If a negative Covid test result is required, you will need to arrange an appointment at one of the private health clinics located on the island.
+For more information on Covid-testing in Mallorca, please see here.
 If you are returning to the UK, you will find a summary of the requirements on our page “Travelling from Mallorca to the UK – Covid-19 rules“.

 For more information, please visit our pages: